StevenB23/OSINT_ops/README.md

 ## zap_spider.py
-* just spiders a given website and outputs the urls to zap_urls.txt
+* Spiders a given website and outputs the urls to zap_urls.txt in the current working directory
 > zap_spider.py https://www.yourwebsite.com